 May 4th: 25 days later and proof if proof were needed that the female is indeed parthenogenetic - the first egg begins to hatch.
 The eggs hatched in ones and twos over the following days and were reintroduced to the wild.

-179 Lichen Case-bearer (Dahlica lichenella) case on an algae-covered dry stone wall at Stainland on Mar.31st 2016.
+11.005 Lichen Bagworm (Dahlica lichenella) case on an algae-covered dry stone wall at Stainland on Mar.31st 2016.
 I'm assuming it's another of this species because the case contained a rather plump parasitic wasp grub.

-179 Lichen Case-bearer (Dahlica lichenella) case (with pupa) on an algae-covered dry stone wall at Stainland on Apr.14th 2016.
+11.005 Lichen Bagworm (Dahlica lichenella) case with pupa inside on an algae-covered dry stone wall at Stainland on Apr.14th 2016.
 The cases varied quite a bit in colour, this pied one stood out from the surrounding stone and was quite easy to find.

 Eight days later and the case illustrated above produced another female which went on to produce another large batch of eggs - around thirty here.

 On my second visit to the site on Apr.14th I was accompanied by Andy Cockroft who soon found the above case which produced this female.
-The bright orange abdomen is visible on the freshly emerged moth before the abdominal plates expand.
+The abdomen of the freshly emerged moth is bloated with eggs allowing for the orange "expansion joints" to be visible.

 The same moth as above around six hours later still egg-laying.
-The abdominal plates now covering the soft abdomen.
+The abdomen has now largely deflated allowing the dark abdominal plates to join together as one.
 The moths are about 2.8mm in length and appear black to the naked eye, hats off to anyone who finds these in the wild.

 To separate this "dahlica" species from the other two likely candidates examination of the pupal headcase necessary.
 I've included a couple of photos below to illustrate what my identification is based on using the UK Moth website.